ArturSepp/StochVolModels/README.md

 ## Analysis and figures for the paper <a name="paragraph3"></a>

-All figures in the paper can be reproduced using py scripts in svm/analysis/paper
+All figures shown in the paper can be reproduced using py scripts in examples/plots_for_paper